 The type of question or prompt used will depend on the user’s needs and the capabilities of the AI system.
 Effective question design is important to ensure that users get the information they need and that AI systems can provide accurate and relevant responses.
-In general, queries c an be closed- or open-ended.
+In general, queries can be closed- or open-ended.
 Both of these types of queries have benefits and disadvntages

 Closed-ended queries: